Its-Alex/tilt-playground/README.md

 $ ./tanka/scripts/install-vendors.sh && ./tanka/scripts/tk-apply.sh
 ```

 Those tasks can be done with the `./scripts/up.sh` script.
+Be warned that
+`./scripts/up.sh` will not create and use the local registry.

 ## Down